openwebdocs/owd-website/pages/content/reports/2025/index.md

 - [openwebdocs/mdn-bcd-collector](https://github.com/openwebdocs/mdn-bcd-collector)
 - [web-platform-dx/web-features](https://github.com/web-platform-dx/web-features)

-Open web standards documentation needs ongoing updating and maintenance as new web platform features are introduced and best practices change.
-At OWD, we believe the above projects are essential sources of information web developers consult and trust and that by contributing to these repositories, we can reach the majority of web developers worldwide with comprehensive, accurate and informative documentation about the open web platform.
+Open web standards documentation needs ongoing updating and maintenance as new web platform features are introduced, browser support for features improves, and best practices change.
+At OWD, we believe the above projects are essential sources of information that web developers consult and trust and that by contributing to these repositories, we can reach the majority of web developers worldwide with comprehensive, accurate, and informative documentation about the open web platform.

-[Git Pulse rankings](https://git-pulse.github.io/snapshots/) help put OWD's work in perspective as compared to the overall open-source ecosystem.
-In 2025, the `mdn/content` repository was again in the top 10 of all of the repositories hosted on GitHub!
+In 2025, the `mdn/content` repository once again landed in GitHub’s overall top ten, per [Git Pulse rankings](https://git-pulse.github.io/snapshots/).
+This is another indicator demonstrating that MDN, the web’s most widely used documentation, is not just a reference—it’s one of the most active, community-driven projects in open source.

 ### Pull requests authored